HouzuoGuo/laitos/doc/Get-started.md

 ### Use environment variables to feed the program configuration

-For ease of deployment, laitos can fetch its program configuration along with the content of HTTP daemon index page from environment variables - instead of the usual files.
+For ease of deployment, when `LAITOS_CONFIG` environment variable is not empty, laitos will load its configuration from there.

-When `LAITOS_CONFIG` environment variable is present and not empty, laitos program will load its configuration from there.
-When `LAITOS_INDEX_PAGE` environment variable is present and not empty, laitos will use its content to serve the index page on its HTTP servers.
+When `LAITOS_INDEX_PAGE` environment variable not empty, laitos will use its content for the index page served by HTTP daemon(s).

 Check out environment variable usage examples in the [Kubernetes example](https://github.com/HouzuoGuo/laitos/blob/master/k8s.example/laitos-in-k8s.yaml) and the [example in Dockerfile](https://github.com/HouzuoGuo/laitos/blob/master/Dockerfile)